 There are many kinds of DIY cat shelters.
 More elaborate ones may require power tools and a little construction know-how, while other homemade houses, like the one shown below, are very simple to make with inexpensive materials that are easy to find.

-This outdoor house was designed by David and Susan Trussell, longtime volunteers for Best Friends Animal Society in Utah, who have built countless Styrofoam shelters for colonies of community cats across Salt Lake City and beyond.
+This outdoor house was designed by David and Susan Trussell, longtime volunteers for Best Friends Animal Society in Utah, who have built countless Styrofoam shelters for community cats across Salt Lake City and beyond.
 To find out how they do it, watch this video of the Trussells making a cat shelter.

 Here are the materials you’ll need to make this cat house: